macsbio/efmviz/README.md

 ## How to run
-Start with the 'initWorkflow_\<useCase\>.m'.
+Download the repository and execute 'initWorkflow_\<useCase\>.m'.

-These scripts create the 'efmviz/results/\<useCase\>' folder and generate result files in individual folders corresponding to every step of the workflow.
-All the results from this workflow are present in 'efmviz/results/\<useCase\>_efmviz'.
+These scripts create the 'efmviz/results/\<useCase\>' folder and result files in subfolders corresponding to every step of the workflow.

+Once processed, the resulting SBML files can be opened in Cytoscape and manipulated using 'EFMViz_RCy3.R'